2019 SYNERGY Research Development Workshop

 Do you need help framing your research question and defining your plans?

-The goal of the Research Development Workshop is to coach investigators new to research in the development of their Specific Aims and a research project plan for a grant funding application.
+The goal of the Research Development Workshop is to guide investigators new to research in the development of their Specific Aims for a grant funding application.
 Investigators will also be prepared to apply for other SYNERGY educational and career development opportunities.

-WHAT: A four-session tutorial on developing your clinical translational research project aims and plans.
+WHAT: A four-session tutorial on developing your clinical translational research project aims.

 WHERE: Dartmouth-Hitchcock Medical Center conference rooms

-- Present your own research project aims and plans.
+- Present your own research project aims.
 Topics may fall anywhere in the translational spectrum: from pre-clinical model organisms to population health outcomes.

 - A small group of peers and tutors provide feedback and suggestions.

-- Iteratively revise the Specific Aims and plans of your project between sessions.
+- Iteratively revise the Specific Aims of your project between sessions.

-- Applicants to this program must be faculty and employees of Dartmouth or Dartmouth-Hitchcock or VA (MD, DO, PhD, or DNP).
+- Applicants to this program must be Dartmouth or Dartmouth-Hitchcock or VA faculty (MD, DO, PhD, or DNP).